sec-bit/ckb-zkp/README.md

 capsule build --release && capsule test --release
 ```

-As capsule executes building and testing in docker, absolute path may not work as expected, so **use relative path**.
-And currently capsule (jjyr/capsule revision 2f9513f8) mount the whole project folder into docker, so any relative location inside the project folder is allowed.
+As capsule executes building and testing in docker, the absolute path may not work as expected, so **use relative path**.
+And currently, the Capsule (jjyr/capsule revision 2f9513f8) mount the whole project folder into docker, so any relative location inside the project folder is allowed.

 ### How is the project mounted into the Docker container?

 In the fork of `jjyr/capsule` revision `2f9513f8`, `capsule` mounts the project folder into the container with path _/code_.
 But in the main source `nervosnetwork/capsule`, `capsule` may only mount the contract folder into the container.
-As docker is used, absolute path is not recommended.
+As docker is used, the absolute path is not recommended.

 ## Acknowledgement

-- Many thanks to [jjy](https://github.com/jjyr), a developer of [nervosnetwork](https://github.com/nervosnetwork), for his selfless advise on this project.
+- Many thanks to [jjy](https://github.com/jjyr), a developer of [nervosnetwork](https://github.com/nervosnetwork), for his selfless help and advice on this project.

+## Security

+This project is still under active development and is currently being used for research and experimental purposes only, please **DO NOT USE IT IN PRODUCTION** for now.

 ## References